huangw/dev_flow-gem/README.md

 If you define `year` in the header, you can write date in `mm/dd` format instead of `yyyy/mm/dd`.
-Usually you should define developers in a separate `members.yml` file, but you can define additional members in the header area too.
+Usually you should define developers in a separate `members.yml` file, but you can define extra members in the header area too (usually for who only join to one or few projects).

 ### Team and Leader

 Leader has a higher priority than team members, only leader can edit roadmap, close a task branch, and make a release, etc.

-If you also defines `supervisor`, `moderator`, they can also update the roadmap.
+If you also defines `supervisor`, `moderator`, they can update the roadmap too, but can not close or release a branch.

+IMPORTANT: those kind of permission is just introduced for avoid miss operation, NOT intended as a security mechanism.
+You still needs setup permissions on your remote git server if security is a concern.

-Generally you should use short names in team members to save typings, by define a `members.yml` file in the following format:
+Generally you are encouraged to use short names in team members to save typings, by define a `members.yml` file in the following format:

     members:
       short_name: [Display Name, 'email@address.com']

+This is also a way to avoid typos in ROADMAP definitions.

-### Task Tree
+### The Task Tree

 Every line start with a `[+]` (or `[++]`, `[+++]` ...) will be treated as a task definition.